faozimipa/ziopencommit/README.md

 ziopencommit
 ```

-You can also use the `oc` shortcut:
+You can also use the `zc` shortcut:

 ```sh
 git add <files...>